AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--source-path`

-Use the mount's source path (rather than the mount path) as a subdirectory of the target, when --all is used
+Use the mount&apos;s source path (rather than the mount path) as a subdirectory of the target, when --all is used

 -  Default: `false`
 -  Does not accept a value